kburnik/php_codebase/README.md

 A PHP binary is a single script file which executes PHP code, meaning it takes inputs and produces outputs.
 An executable may depend on PHP libraries.
-The main file should have a `function main($args) {}` and this is considered the entry point method.
+The main file should have a class with `public static function main($args) {}`, similar to Java or C# and this is considered the entry point method.

-Building an executable is achieved through copying the executable source files, all transitive dependencies (i.e. libraries) to their respective directories and also produce a bootstrapping entry point which handles autoloading of symbols, includes the executable sources and calls the `main()`.
+Building an executable is achieved through copying the executable source files, all transitive dependencies (i.e. libraries) to their respective directories and also produce a bootstrapping entry point which handles autoloading of symbols, includes the executable sources and calls `YourMainClass::main(array_slice($argv, 1))`.

 ### PHP test

 A PHP test is a library which can execute test methods from test case classes.
-A test usually depends at least on one library or an executable.
+A test usually depends on at least one library or an executable.

 To build a PHP test is similar as to building a library, the main difference is we also produce an executable file which runs all the test cases.